barthac/hugosite_backend/content/Research/_index.md

 There is a strong theoretical and growing observational basis for magma ascent rate to play a key role in modifying eruption dynamics.

 We explore whether transitions in eruption intensity correlate with differences in magma ascent rate.
 To constrain ascent rate, we exploit the incomplete diffusive re-equilibration of water through olivine crystals.
-You can read about this work [here] (/files/barth-2019-magma-decompress.pdf)
+You can read about this work [here](/files/barth-2019-magma-decompress.pdf)

 ![](/images/cerronegro.jpg)